Len42/Dexy/hardware/README.md

 published under the [Creative Commons Attribution license](http://creativecommons.org/licenses/by/4.0/).
 Firmware and software are published under the [MIT license](../firmware/LICENSE).

+Please note that I am a hobbyist, not a trained electronics engineer.
+No guarantees!

 ### PCBs

 PCB layouts are provided in KiCad and gerber formats.
 A PCB layout for a drilled front panel (with no labels) is also included.

-The PCBs that I designed for this module can be ordered from OSH Park:
+The PCBs that I designed for this module can be ordered from OSH Park.
+_Note:_ The controls PCB here is missing the debouncing capacitors on the rotary encoder.
+The latest files in this repo include those capacitors.
 - [Main board](https://oshpark.com/shared_projects/SqPinUsc)
 - [Controls board](https://oshpark.com/shared_projects/VcDtCyfD)
 - [Front panel](https://oshpark.com/shared_projects/q5TKd42b)

-Please note that I am a hobbyist, not a trained electronics engineer.
-No guarantees!

 ### Schematic